MikkelVembye/AIscreenR/cran-comments.md

 This is a minor version update of AIscreenR.
 The package provides functions for conducting title and abstract screening in systematic reviews with AI models, such as OpenAI's GPT (Generative Pre-trained Transformer) API (Application Programming Interface) models.
 In this submission, we have

-1) Adding tabscreen_groq() function to screen titles and abstracts using Groq AI.
+1) Added tabscreen_groq() function to screen titles and abstracts using Groq AI.
-2) Adding tabscreen_ollama() function to screen titles and abstracts using local ollama models.
+2) Added tabscreen_ollama() function to screen titles and abstracts using local ollama models.
-3) Adding functions to read and write RIS files: read_ris_to_dataframe() and save_dataframe_to_ris().
+3) Added functions to read and write RIS files: read_ris_to_dataframe() and save_dataframe_to_ris().
-4) Adding function to generate disagreement reports: generate_disagreement_report().
+4) Added function to generate disagreement reports: generate_disagreement_report().
-5) Adding articles for fine-tuning OpenAI models, generating disagreement reports, generating fine-tuning data and reading/writing RIS files.
+5) Added articles for fine-tuning OpenAI models, generating disagreement reports, generating fine-tuning data and reading/writing RIS files.
-6) Adding article for comparing performance of reasoning models (including gpt-5 models) with gpt-4o-mini.
+6) Added article for comparing performance of reasoning models (including gpt-5 models) with gpt-4o-mini.
-7) Making it possible to steer the model's (over)inclusion behavior via the overinclusive argument in tabscreen_* functions.
+7) Made it possible to steer the model's (over)inclusion behavior via the overinclusive argument in tabscreen_* functions.
 8) Updated prize data, including all up-to-date models

 ## Test environments

-* local Windows 10 Enterprise, R 4.5.2
+* local Windows 10 Enterprise, R 4.5.1 and R 4.5.2
 * ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
 * macOS-latest (on Github), R release
 * windows-latest (on Github), R release